-You’ll also like that the Bose QuietComfort is Bluetooth compatible, allowing for wireless communication between your headphones and your music listening device.
+I also like that the Bose QuietComfort is Bluetooth-compatible, allowing for wireless communication between the headphones and the music-listening device.

 Unlike the QC 15 and QC 25, which use non-rechargeable AAA batteries, the Bose Quietcomfort 35 has a rechargeable battery that provides up to 20 hours of listening time on a single charge.

 If you find that charging is not possible, you may use the audio cable wired mode, which will provide you with up to 40 hours of listening time.

 The Sony WH1000XM3 wireless headphones are a popular alternative to the Bose QuietComfort.

 When I first touched this headset, the first thing I noticed is how LIGHT it is, especially given all of the great capabilities it offers.

 It also features a USB-C charging port, so you won’t need any AAA batteries to get it up and running.

 All of the cushioned parts are composed of ultra-soft material to provide a luxury listening experience.